amymcgovern/pyparrot/docs/bebopcommands.rst

 that is addressed in a future firmware upgrade.
 Each value ranges from -100 to 100.

-``move_relative(dx, dy, dz, dradians)`` Moves the bebop a relative number of meters in x (forward/backward, forward is positive), y (right/left, right is positive), dz (DO NOT USE YET DUE TO FIRMWARE ISSUES MAKING BEBOP ACT UNRELIABLY WITH DZ, positive is down), and dradians.
+``move_relative(dx, dy, dz, dradians)`` Moves the bebop a relative number of meters in x (forward/backward, forward is positive), y (right/left, right is positive), dz (up/down, positive is down), and dradians.
+DO NOT USE THIS COMMAND YET.
+While it correctly executes the command, it also randomly flies at high speed in random directions after the command executes.
+This seems to be a known bug in the forum.
+DO NOT USE YET.

 Pausing or sleeping in a thread safe manner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^